A gentle, welcoming space to honour a life with love and hope

 You are always welcome at our Sunday services, community events, or just to drop in for a chat.

 Can the service include non‑religious readings or music?
-Yes.
-We can blend Christian worship with poems, songs, or tributes that reflect your loved one’s life.
+Yes – we can blend Christian worship with poems, songs, and personal tributes.

 Next Steps